 Fees for NSW Fair Trading services

-Select from the below the specific schedules of fees, for services provided by NSW Fair Trading.
+Select fees for services provided by NSW Fair Trading.

 The annual review system for fees enables businesses and consumers to plan for small, regular price increases, rather than be faced with irregular 'jumps' in costs.